 It was agreed that there needs to be a closer link between industry and education, but it was less clear where responsibility for that lies.
 The Welsh Government was praised for funding initiatives specifically tasked with improving communication between the two sides.

 A university in South Wales encouraged companies to “engage with and mould” its postgraduate students, of which it attracted “record numbers” during the pandemic with many studying data science, analytics, cybersecurity, and AI.
-Another in the North East said that it had introduced sector-specific courses to reflect interest in areas with longevity in the market – such as fintech and data science.
+Another in the North East said that it had introduced sector-specific courses to reflect an interest in areas with longevity in the market – such as fintech and data science.

 In Yorkshire, a coworking space described how it had partnered with a local college to ensure that local students, who will work alongside entrepreneurs building businesses, develop digital skills throughout their educational journey.
 The intention is to attract businesses to the local area while developing their potential future employees.